pamir-ai-pkgs/distiller-sdk/src/distiller_cm5_sdk/hardware/eink/README.md

 ## Notes

+- **Auto-conversion is recommended** for most use cases - no need to manually resize images
 - Display initialization may require sudo permissions for GPIO access
 - The display retains images when powered off (e-ink persistence)
 - Partial refresh mode is faster but may show ghosting artifacts
 - Full refresh mode provides the cleanest image quality
+- **Backward compatibility**: All existing code continues to work unchanged
+- **Multi-display support**: Automatically detects and adapts to your display type